Molina-Q/PDO-cinema/README.md

 # PDO-cinema

 PHP - MySQL
+JS - AJAX
+HTML - CSS

+Simulate a movie theater's website.
-a movie theater as movies, actors, roles, genres and directors, those are all showed as a list or in details it is also possible to add or update the database directly using the app
+You can browse throughout lists of every movies, actors, directors, present in the database, or see them in details it is also possible to modify the content of the database directly using the app